Deftioon/DragNNDrop/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the BSL 2-Clause License - see the LICENSE file for details.

 ## Screenshots